-The ACCC is subject to the Privacy Act 1988 and the Information Privacy Principles contained in that Act.
-The Information Privacy Principles set out the manner in which Australian Government agencies can collect, store, use and disclose personal information and how a person can access records containing their personal information.
+The ACCC is subject to the Privacy Act 1988 and the Australian Privacy Principles (APPs) contained in that Act.
+The APPs set out the manner in which agencies and organisations may collect, store, use and disclose personal information and how a person can access and/or correct records containing their personal information.

 Our objective in maintaining an active and expanding site is to improve communication with the community at large, specifically to: